 Parasites in fish are normally killed by cooking fish to at least 145°F and keeping it at that temp for at least 15 seconds.
 If any fish is to be consumed raw the FDA’s Food Code recommends freezing fish at -4°F or below for 7 days or -31°F or below for 15 hours to kill any parasites a fish may have.

-How To Catch Pre Spawn Bass
+How to Catch Spawning Bass